rlrq/primerg-dc/README.md

 ## PRIMERg as a solution
-PRIMERg can automatically design specific and/ or unique deep-sequencing primers per Cas9-targeted locus in a discontinuous genome (e.g. sequence consisting of all members of a gene cluster with high sequence similarity).
+PRIMERg can automatically design specific and/ or unique deep-sequencing primers per Cas9-targeted locus in a discontiguous genome (e.g. sequence consisting of all members of a gene cluster with high sequence similarity).

 Two sets of primers are produced: the first PCR product is large (default: 1200-2000 bp) and flanks the region to be sequenced, thus providing the template DNA for the second PCR; the second PCR produces the amplicon to be sequenced (default: 250-280 bp).
 The purpose of the first PCR is to restrict the template for the second PCR to increase primer specificity.